Roselle Catholic High School: Athletics

 The Roselle Catholic High School Lions compete in the Union County Interscholastic Athletic Conference, which includes public and private high schools in Union County and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA) and was established as part of a reorganization of sports leagues in Northern New Jersey.
 Prior to the NJSIAA's 2009 realignment, the school had participated in the Mountain Valley Conference, which included public and private high schools in Essex County, Somerset County and Union County.
-With 255 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group II for public schools).
+With 255 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group II for public schools).

 The boys track team won the indoor track Non-Public state championship in 1965, 1967 and 1969, and won the Non-Public B title in 2011.
 The girls team won the Group II title in 2004 (as co-champion) and the Non-Public B title in 2009.

-The boys track team won the Non-Public indoor relay championships in 1967-1969, 1973 and 1974.
+The boys track team won the Non-Public indoor relay championships in 1967–1969, 1973 and 1974.
 The program's five state titles are tied for ninth-most in the state.

 The boys baseball team won the Non-Public A North state championship in 1967 and 1968, and won the Non-Public A state title in 1978 vs. Camden Catholic High School.
-The 1978 team won the Parochial A state title with a 3-1 win against Camden Catholic in the championship game played at Mercer County Park.
+The 1978 team won the Parochial A state title with a 3–1 win against Camden Catholic in the championship game played at Mercer County Park.

-The boys track team won the Non-Public Group A spring track state championship in 1967 and 1973.
+The boys track team won the Non-Public Group A spring / outdoor track state championship in 1967 and 1973.

 The boys cross country running team won the Non-Public Group A state championship in 1968 and 1969, and won the Non-Public B title 2004 and 2008.